skwasimakram13/Demoody-For-Change/README.md

 # Demoody For Change - NGO Website

-A professional, production-level website for Demoody For Change, an NGO initiative by entrepreneur Sk Wasim Akram (Wassu).
+A professional, production-level website for Demoody For Change, an NGO initiative by entrepreneur Sk Wasim Akram.

 ## Overview